shlienlab/raccoon/docs/clustering.rst

 If :code:`'DBSCAN'` is chosen as clusterer, its minimum value of cluster size can also be set with :code:`minclusize`.

-This step is also affected by the choice of :code:`metric_clu` as distances need to be measured in the embedded space.
+This step is also affected by the choice of :code:`metricC` as distances need to be measured in the embedded space.

 For those clustering algorithm that allow to discard points at noise, the :code:`outliers`